Tuesday, December 31, 2024

 Alicia stared back.
 She rushed across the room, ripped open the equipment bag, and dumped out the contents.
 She examined every pocket, zipper, and pouch.
 Nothing.

 "It was in my locker."
 Silence.
 Alicia's eyes went wide.
 "No, Giselle, it was in my locker."
-Alicia walked ponderously to the bed, staring at the maroon nylon.
-She shook her head and her voice quivered.
+She stared at the maroon nylon bag and walked ponderously to the bed.
+Her voice quivered.
 "It was in my locker."

 Party Girl shot Alicia a more-bad-news look.
 "She wasn't done with me until I fought her."
 She pointed to each region as she described the extent of the damage.
 "Concussion, three broken ribs, sprained wrist, dislocated elbow, 14 stitches.
 I'm sorry."